WebQuest: The Malaria Challenge

 - Africa, Senegal

 - Environment, Health, Science, Social Studies & Geography

-In this interactive WebQuest, students explore the global issue of malaria and take the role of a Peace Corps Volunteer working to prevent the spread of the disease.
+In this interactive lesson plan, students explore the global issue of malaria and take the role of a Peace Corps Volunteer working to prevent the spread of the disease.
 Students analyze data and use their knowledge of life cycles to consider prevention strategies.
 Next, they play The Peace Corps Challenge game, proposing solutions to a malaria outbreak in the virtual village of Wanzuzu.
 Finally, students learn about a real-world example of a malaria prevention initiative in Senegal, and reflect on the global significance of effective prevention strategies.

 More about malaria:

 - World Health Organization

 - Students will use data and maps to draw conclusions about the global impact of malaria.

 - Students will explain how malaria is spread and use their knowledge of life cycles to propose prevention strategies

 - Students will compare and contrast potential malaria prevention approaches and make informed recommendations for a given context